ESE205/Template_Module_1/README.md

-# Template_Module_1
-Module 1 Assignment Template Repository
+# ESE205 Module 1

+This module concerns setting up the Pi, learning basic bash syntax, and getting an introduction to python.

+## Deliverables

+- hello.py
+- module1.py